nautobot/cookiecutter-nautobot-app/README.md

 To use templates locally with Docker and Invoke, you need first set up the repository as explained in [local quick-start](#local-quickstart).

-Then, you can use the following commands:
+Then, you can use the following command:

 ```shell
 invoke bake